Medan LRT

 The Medan Light Rail Transit (Medan LRT) is a planned light rail transit system in Medan, Indonesia.
 Made due to concerns of the congested future of the city, the government deems the project, alongside the Bus Rapid Transit (BRT), necessary.
 The project was announced in 2017 as a public-private partnership, with many international corporations began bidding.
-Construction began in 2019, but was disturbed the next year due to the COVID-19 pandemic.
+Construction began in 2019, but was disturbed the following year due to the COVID-19 pandemic.
+As of 2025, there have been no major developments.
 The LRT will use one rolling stock, with more than 20 stations divided into three lines.

 History

 Medan, home to more than 2.5 million people, offers several modes of public transportation.
 Every year, the city experiences an average of 0.3% increase in population.
-Despite that, 98% of the population uses private transportation instead of the publics.
-If this continues, by 2024, Medan could be gridlocked.
-Vice Mayor Akhyar Nasution called the need for a rail system "mandatory" and not "for fun" as many would think.
-Other than gridlock prevention, the 2024 National Sports Week (PON) will be held in Medan, hinting the need for easy mobility.
+Despite that, 98% of the population uses private, instead of public, transportation, with an 6% average increase in vehicle quantity every year according to the North Sumatra Department of Transportation.
+If this continues, by 2024, Medan was predicted to be gridlocked.
+Then-Vice Mayor Akhyar Nasution called the need for a rail system "mandatory" and urgent; this is confirmed by the city's Spatial and Regional Plan for 2022-2042.
+Other than gridlock prevention, the 2024 National Sports Week (PON) was to be held in Medan, hinting the need for easy mobility.
 Along with the Bus Rapid Transit (BRT), the Medan Light Rail Transit (Medan LRT) is part of a governmental masterplan (RPJMN) of 2020–2024, and is expected to have 4,473,996 passengers per year.
 On 5 May, 2017, the government of Medan settled an agreement with the Indonesian Ministry of Finance in regards to the facilities the light rail transit system will have.